Moon3903/Basic/Readme.md

 ### Installing NumPy, Matplotlib, and OpenCV
 1. Open Anaconda Navigator
 2. Go to Environment menu
-3. Create a new environment
+3. Create a new environment (chose python 3.7 / 3.6)
 4. Open your environment terminal (click your new environment then press the *play* button '►')
 5. run this script in the terminal
 ```